jmbertin/jmbertin/README.md

 <br>

-[React Native - Snake Game](https://github.com/jmbertin/ReactNative-Snake) - This is my first React Native project.
+[Snake Game](https://github.com/jmbertin/ReactNative-Snake) - This is my first React Native project.
 A classical Snake game, developed using React Native!
 This game is compatible with both iOS and Android platforms.

-[React Native - FT_Hangouts](https://github.com/jmbertin/ReactNative-Snake) - 42 school curriculum.
+[FT_Hangouts](https://github.com/jmbertin/ReactNative-Snake) - 42 school curriculum.
 A reproduction of the basic functionality of the Hangouts application.
 Developed using React Native!

-[React Native - 42SchoolProjects](https://github.com/jmbertin/42SchoolProjects) - Personnal project.
+[42SchoolProjects](https://github.com/jmbertin/42SchoolProjects) - Personnal project.
 A project to help students of 42 to manage their projects and acces to projects informations.

+[Swifty_Companion](https://github.com/jmbertin/Swifty_Companion) - 42 school curriculum.
+This project aims to create an application capable of connecting to API 42 and displaying certain information concerning students.

 <br>